dpwindred/sleepreg/README.md

 #### [SRI_from_binary] Calculate Sleep Regularity Index (SRI) from binary sleep-wake data
 Calculates SRI from a time series of binary sleep-wake summary (SWS) data in .csv format.
 Column 1 contains values 1=sleep, 0=wake, NA=NA, end=recording end.
 Column 2 contains UNIX timestamps (origin=1970-01-01) identifying the start of each associated column 1 value.
 Final timestamp specifies recording end.

+Please note that the sleep-wake summary format only denotes transitions into subsequent periods of sleep, wake, or NA.
+This format is not an epoch-by-epoch sleep-wake time series.

 For an example of required format (SWS), see 'Data/SWSdataExample.csv'

 Minimum required input: 'binarydir'.
 Specify 'tz' if required (default = "UTC")